dotenvx/dotenvx.github.io/blog/_posts/2024-07-01-dotenvx-pro-choosing-an-architecture.md

 I can hear my [friend Yamil (devops)](https://github.com/elbuo8) saying it to me now:

-> Yeah, I don't trust you, bro.
+> Yeah, I don't trust you, brah.

 So by centralizing the keys on Amazon, they eliminate the risk - you.